ibm-cloud-docs/pattern-maximo-on-satellite/security-architecture.md

 The following sections summarize the security architecture decisions for the pattern that involves deployment of Maximo® Application Suite (MAS) on an {{site.data.keyword.satellitelong_notm}} on-premises location.

-## Architecture decisions for data security - encryption
+## Architecture decisions for data security - encryption in MAS
 {: #data-encryption-mas}

 | Architecture decision | Requirement |  Option | Decision | Rationale |